 The consequence of these affirmations is that Christian life is sanctified in works done in the body—in fasting and feasting, work and rest, sexual intercourse in marriage and procreating, and by dying a good death.

-Christian mission includes physical works of mercy: feeding the hungry, clothing the naked, visiting the sick, sheltering the homeless, rescuing the victims of disaster, providing relief and burying the dead.
+We also attend to other bodies in Christian mission that includes physical works of mercy: feeding the hungry, clothing the naked, visiting the sick, sheltering the homeless, rescuing the victims of disaster, providing relief and burying the dead.
+Christian mission from the beginning has included the ministry of healing.
+Medical missions have been an indispensable part of Christian missionary activity.
+The image below is of Mother Theresa’s hospital in Calcutta, India.

 Christian spirituality today also embraces the health and well-being of the earth on which we walk, whose water we drink and whose air we breathe in order to live.
 We have been recovering our sense of stewardship of the earth—that the first responsibility of man is to tend the garden of the Lord as managers of what belongs to the Lord: the earth.